-The accompanying unaudited condensed financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-K for scaled disclosures for smaller reporting companies.
+The unaudited condensed financial statements of the Company for the three months ended March 31, 2019 and 2018 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-K for scaled disclosures for smaller reporting companies.
 Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements.
 However, such information reflects all adjustments (consisting solely of normal recurring adjustments), which are, in the opinion of management, necessary for the fair presentation of the Company's financial position and results of operations.
 Results shown for interim periods are not necessarily indicative of the results to be obtained for a full fiscal year.
-The balance sheet information as of December 31, 2017 was derived from the audited financial statements included in the Company's financial statements as of and for the years ended December 31, 2017 and 2016 contained in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on April 2, 2018.
+The balance sheet information as of December 31, 2018 was derived from the audited financial statements included in the Company's financial statements as of and for the years ended December 31, 2018 and 2017 contained in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on April 1, 2019.
 These financial statements should be read in conjunction with that report.